lenskit/lkpy/docs/guide/data-model.rst

 nothing else is directly recorded about the entity itself — the interesting data resides in its attributes and relationships.

-Entity identifiers can be integers, strings, or UUIDs.
+Entity identifiers can be integers or strings.

 Every data set has the entity class ``item`` for the items that may be recommended.
 Most datasets also have the class ``user``.
 Session-aware